WeldemariamH/Premier-League-Season-2022-23-Teams-Analysis-based-on-the-Playing-Positions/README.md

 - `Raw datas/`: Excel files with further preprocessing.
 - `powerbi Visualization/`: Power BI files with visualizations.

 # How to Use
+to replicate or extend this analysis, follow these steps:
+1.Data Exploration, Cleaning and Preprocessing: Execute the python script EPL 2022_23 'Python file/' in a Jupyter environment 2.PowerBi Analysis: Import the 'Final preprocessed datas/' file to the PowerBi and open the 'Powerbi Visualization/' file to explore the visualization and analysis

+# How to Use
 To replicate or extend this analysis, follow these steps: